-This is a story about visiting a South African township by bicycle, where people and life and answers to questions are up close and personal.
+This is a story about taking a township tour in Cape Town, South Africa by bicycle — where people and life and answers to questions are up close and personal.

 As we rode to the end of our visit, a big white van, way too clean, rolled passed us in almost slow-motion like you might expect in a movie.
 From the side windows, faces peered out, their eyes snagging on us.
 Others pressed cameras.
 They were touring the township from above, behind closed doors.
 They looked at us on our rickety bicycles, a tad perplexed.

 We looked at them much the same way.

 Up until our recent visit to South Africa, the word “township” for us always carried a negative connotation.
 Townships were the places where the then South African apartheid government dictated black South Africans should live segregated from the white community.
 Ghettos, basically.
 When townships made their way into the news — if memory serves — it was for protest and unrest.

 What is life like in townships today, in the context of modern-day South Africa?
 And who lives there?

 This is a glimpse of what we found in one of them through a township bicycle tour in Cape Town’s Masiphumelele Township.
 It’s a taste of not only what the visit taught us about South Africa, but also a little bit of what it taught us about life.

 We met Zwai, our guide, in a yard of converted cargo ship containers.
 Each housed a workshop-meets-training center for local residents.
 The container he was affiliated with, one called Bicycle Empowerment Network (BEN), focused on repairing bicycles donated from all over the world and offering them for rent.
 Two of the fleet, a couple of old Amsterdam throwbacks, would be ours for the afternoon.